vishvpandya/Marketsarthi/README.md

 GEMINI_API_KEY=
 TYPESAFE_API_KEY=

-[!IMPORTANT]
-Never commit real API keys or put them inside frontend code.
+Do not put real keys in:

+apps/web

+frontend source code

+screenshots

+commits

+README files

-⚡ Quickest Way — VS Code
+Quickest Way: VS Code

-For a judge or someone opening the repository for the first time:
+If you are a judge or a new contributor, you can use the committed VS Code tasks.

+Step 1 --- Open the repository

-1. Open the repository root in VS Code
+Open the repository root in VS Code.

-Open the MarketSarthi repository, not only apps/web or apps/api.
+Do not open only apps/web or apps/api.

-2. Open Command Palette
+Step 2 --- Open Command Palette

 Press: